DangNhutNguyen/AZOTA-Cheated/README.md

      `An error occurred: Could not remove event listeners.
 Error details: [error details]`.

 ## Notes:
-- This script removes certain event listeners from the Azota exam page, which may prevent certain restrictions like monitoring or alerts triggered by specific actions.
+- This script removes certain event listeners from the Azota & K12 Online exam page, which may prevent certain restrictions like monitoring or alerts triggered by specific actions.
-- Use this responsibly and only for educational purposes.
+- You can use this responsibly and only for educational purposes.

-**Disclaimer:** The author is not responsible for any misuse of this script.
+**Disclaimer:** The author is not responsible for misusing this script.